996icu/996.ICU/README.md

 # 996.ICU

-Empty repo only for counting stars.
-Press <kbd>F</kbd> to pay respect to glorious github.
+Repo for counting stars and contributing.
+Press <kbd>F</kbd> to pay respect to glorious developers.

 Suggestions and PRs are welcomed!

 Join discussion at [#20](https://github.com/996icu/996.ICU/issues/20).

+# Contribution

+Any modification to [this](https://github.com/996icu/996.ICU/blob/master/zh_CN.md) file will be rendered and published on the site regularly.